 Retelling a folktale is part of the English core curriculum and with Diane’s follow-up workshop you can give teachers and students all the tools they need for success.
 After a performance in which Diane demonstrates the storytelling art, students receive a master class in how to tell a story.
 They also learn the power of their own imagination through hands-on exercises sure to get everyone participating.
 By the end, students are re-telling a classic folktale to a partner.
-English Core Curriculum – re-tell a folktale?
-CHECK!
+English Core Curriculum requirement: Re-tell a folktale?
+CHECK!!

 Storytelling Residencies for Students: